Updated: Jul 8

 But the use of biomaterials did not stop there.
 So tires were made from a mixture of natural substances invented by Rudolf Diesel, a great friend of Henry Ford.
 Finally, the fuel used by the 60 hp V8 engine was ethanol, also obtained from Hemp.

-At the time, the consensus in the auto industry was that hemp diesel and vegetable fermentation would be the future mainstream source of fuel.
+At the time, the consensus in the auto industry was that hemp diesel and vegetable fermentation would be the future mainstream fuel source.
 Henry Ford is known to have told a New York Times reporter, "there is fuel in every part of plant material that can be fermented.
 There is enough alcohol in the annual yield of an acre of potatoes to run the machinery needed to grow the field for a hundred years.
 "So why has this never happened?
-Once again, it all has to do with the big corporations and oil barons who wanted to monopolize the market - which is part of the reason why Hemp and cannabis were banned.
+Once again, it all concerns the big corporations and oil barons who wanted to monopolize the market - which is why Hemp and cannabis were banned.

 Only Henry Ford did not foresee that the Japanese would attack Pearl Harbor on December 7, 1941, dragging the United States into World War II, and sending the prototype away.
 And when this one ends, Henry Ford, then over 80 years old, will have passed the hand.
-The steelmakers who helped win the war reigned supreme, and the use of renewable resources was utopian.
+The steelmakers who helped win the war reigned supreme, and using renewable resources was utopian.

 Times have changed, and awareness of the fragility of our ecosystem is well underway.
 So Hemp should return to the forefront of the automotive scene...